WellthCare

-Retirement is a major life transition, and understanding how your healthcare benefits change is crucial for both your health and financial security.
-For most Americans, the shift is significant: you typically move from an employer-sponsored group health plan to a combination of government-provided Medicare, possibly supplemented by private insurance or retiree health benefits.
-This transition requires proactive planning, as missteps can lead to coverage gaps, unexpected costs, and penalties.
-The core change is that you become primarily responsible for securing and funding your own coverage, a shift that underscores the vital link between long-term health and long-term wealth-a principle at the heart of modern benefits innovation.
+Retirement changes your healthcare benefits in significant ways.
+For most Americans, the shift is major: you move from an employer-sponsored group health plan to a combination of government-provided Medicare, possibly supplemented by private insurance or retiree health benefits.
+This transition requires proactive planning—missteps can lead to coverage gaps, unexpected costs, and penalties.
+The core change is that you become primarily responsible for securing and funding your own coverage, a shift that ties long-term health to long-term wealth, a key principle in benefits innovation today.

 The Central Role of Medicare

-Upon turning 65, you become eligible for Medicare, which becomes the foundation of your post-retirement healthcare.
-It's critical to enroll during your Initial Enrollment Period (the seven-month window around your 65th birthday) to avoid lifelong late enrollment penalties.
+At 65, you become eligible for Medicare, the foundation of post-retirement healthcare.
+Enroll during your Initial Enrollment Period (the seven-month window around your 65th birthday) to avoid lifelong late enrollment penalties.
 Medicare is divided into distinct parts:

 • Part A (Hospital Insurance): Generally premium-free if you or your spouse paid Medicare taxes while working.
 It covers inpatient hospital stays, skilled nursing facility care, hospice, and some home health care.